CMSZ001/Ollama_for_Termux/README.md

 ```bash
 curl -s -o ~/i https://gitee.com/CMSZ001/Ollama_for_Termux/raw/main/install.sh && bash ~/i
 ```
+3. Follow the prompts in the script to decide whether to use a mirror and whether to proceed with the installation.
+4. After the installation is complete,you can start Ollama by running the`ollama`command.

-## License
+## Copyright Information

-This script is released under the MIT License.
+This script is written by`CMSZ001`and is open-sourced under the[MIT License](./LICENSE).For copyright information regarding Ollama,please refer to the[official Ollama repository](https://github.com/ollama/ollama).